Exploring rapidity regularization schemes at low $x$ with the DIS longitudinal structure function: Contributions to at NLO from the Fock states Contributions to FL at NLO from the qqg Fock states

 These expressions are valid for all three rapidity regulators considered in this work.

 The rapidity-divergent terms \eqref{a_like_rap_div} and \eqref{b_like_rap_div} can be removed by a redefinition of the dipole operator that is analogous to the standard UV renormalization of composite operators.
-We will call this procedure \textit{rapidity renormalization}.
+This procedure can be called \textit{rapidity renormalization} or \textit{rapidity subtraction}.
 All of the color dipole or tripole operators appearing earlier in the present study should be understood as \emph{rapidity-unsubtracted operators}.
-Then, similarly to the $\msbar$ scheme for UV renormalization, we define the \emph{rapidity-subtracted dipole operator} (or rapidity-renormalized) from the unsubtracted, one as
+Then, similarly to the $\msbar$ scheme for UV renormalization, we define the \emph{rapidity-subtracted dipole operator} (or rapidity-renormalized) from the unsubtracted one as\footnote{Note that we use here the dipole operator $\dipole$ instead of the operator $\textrm{Re}\left[1\!-\!\dipole\right]$ present in the LO contribution, hence the minus sign in the $1/\eta$ pole term relative to Eqs.~\eqref{a_like_rap_div} and \eqref{b_like_rap_div}.}

 in the case of the $\eta^+$ regulator.
 Since the definition \eqref{def_etaplus_reg} of this regulator involves the scale $\nu_B^+$ but not $\nu^+$, the unsubtracted dipole operator should depend on $\nu_B^+$ but not on $\nu^+$.
 Hence, the dependence on $\nu^+$ of the subtracted dipole operator comes entirely from the rapidity counterterm in Eq.~\eqref{rap_renorm_dipole_plus_1}, and one finds